abarbanell/abarbanell.github.io/README.md

 bundle update
 ```

-will update the gemfile.lock to newest versions of all dependencies
+will update the gemfile.lock to newest versions of all dependencies.
+Don't forget to update the versions in
+`.travis.yml` as well so that the production build is with the same ruby version etc.

 ## License